2.8 Provisions and contingent liabilities Provisions

 (g) Impairment of Goodwill

 Determining whether goodwill is impaired requires an estimation of value in use of the cash generating units to which goodwill has been allocated.
-The value in use calculation requires the direction to estimate the future cash flows expected to arise from the cashgenerating unit and a substable discount rate in order to calculate present value.
+The value in use calculation requires the direction to estimate the future cash flows expected to arise from the cash-generating unit and a substable discount rate in order to calculate present value.
 Where the actual future cash flows are less than expected, a material impairment loss may arise.

 (h) Expected Credit Loss

-e) Nature and purpose of reserves Securities premium
+(f) Nature and purpose of reserves Securities premium

 The amount received in excess of face value of the equity shares is recognised in securities premium.
 In case of equity settled share based payment transactions, the difference between fair value on grant date and nominal value of share is accounted as securities premium reserve.
-The reserve can be utilised only for limited purposes such as issuance of bonus shares in accordannce with the provisions of the Companies Act, 2013
+The reserve can be utilised only for limited purposes such as issuance of bonus shares in accordance with the provisions of the Companies Act, 2013.

 General reserve